The primeval tradition of all mankind

 This was also the finding of Mircea Eliade in his far-ranging study Patterns in Comparative Religion.
 Monotheism not only predated but was ancestral to polytheism.
 Gods multiplied in response to the need for a more personal, accessible and useful religion, and myths developed to explain their origin and character.
 In the process, the supreme being lost much of his significance as creator and sustainer of the world.
 He was, or seemed, too remote.

 Wherever scholars came into contact with peoples yet untouched by Western civilisation, they discovered that the Hebrew story about the beginning of things was far from alone.
 Memories of a cataclysmic flood were as widely distributed across the earth as traditions of a Creator (e.g. Riem 1925).
-In the 19th century George Catlin spent fourteen years of his life amongst various tribes of North, Central and South America.
+In the 19th century George Catlin lived fourteen years amongst various tribes of North, Central and South America.
 Of particular interest was the O-kee-pa ceremony of the Mandan tribe, in which they made sacrifices to the waters.
 Failure to perform the ritual, they believed

 would bring upon them a repetition of the calamity which their traditions say once befell them, destroying the whole human race, excepting one man, who landed from his canoe on a high mountain in the West.